 - Always remain seated while a bus is moving.
 It may be necessary to sit three to a seat.
 The driver may also assign seats.

 - Wait until the bus has come to a complete stop before attempting to enter or leave the bus.

 - Eating or drinking is not permitted on the buses except for special occasions approved by the driver.

-- Musical instruments, books, projects or other personal items must be held by the owner or placed in a special seat designated by the driver if room is available.
+- Musical instruments, books, projects, or other personal items must be held by the owner or placed in a special seat designated by the driver if the room is available.
 We encourage parents to transport on days large items must be taken to school.

 - Stay off the roadways at all times while waiting for a bus.
 Form a single line and board the bus one at a time.
 Remember to respect the property of others while waiting for the bus.